communitybridge/easycla/README.md

 Copyright The Linux Foundation and each contributor to CommunityBridge.

-This project’s source code is licensed under the GNU Affero General Public License, either version 3 or (at your option) any later version (AGPL-3.0-or-later).
-A copy of the license is available in LICENSE- code.txt.
+This project’s source code is licensed under the MIT License.
+A copy of the license is available in LICENSE-code.txt.

 This project’s documentation is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).
 A copy of the license is available in